 Faculty members who do not hold formal administrative positions (e.g., Department Chair), may nevertheless, from time to time, be tasked with departmental, college or university administrative duties that are reflected in the formal distribution of effort (DOE).
-Examples of such duties include, but are not limited to, administrative service as Director of Undergraduate Studies (DUS), Director of Graduate Studies (DGS), or Extension Coordinator.
+Examples of such duties include, but are not limited to, administrative service as Director of Undergraduate Studies (DUS), Undergraduate Curriculum Assessment Coordinator (UCAC), Director of Graduate Studies (DGS), or Extension Coordinator (EC).
+As a practical matter, due to the nature of their appointments it is likely the only administrative positions that Lecturers/Senior Lecturers would potentially serve in would be DUS or UCAC.
 Within their areas of responsibility, those with such administrative duties demonstrate performance by: providing leadership to faculty committees; directing the unit toward the establishment of stated goals and objectives; developing and implementing appropriate assessment measures; contributing to periodic unit self-evaluations and reviews; ensuring that the unit is compliant with relevant University regulations and policies; mentoring junior faculty; and, in conjunction with the formal administrative supervisor (e.g., the Department Chair or Dean), coordinating the unit's efforts within the area of administrative responsibility.
 This list is intended to be illustrative, rather than exhaustive, of the various ways that faculty can demonstrate administrative performance.